PowerDNS/draft-edns-otel-trace-ids/draft-edns-otel-trace-ids.md

 OpenTelemetry{{OT.WEBSITE}} is an open standard for telemetry data like metrics, logs and traces.
 It is maintained by the Cloud Native Computing Foundation (CNCF){{CNCF.WEBSITE}}.

-For OpenTelemetry traces, the TraceID Data field MUST contain a 16 octet Trace ID and MAY have an 8 octet Span ID following it.
+For OpenTelemetry traces that contain Trace ID Data, the TraceID Data field MUST contain a 16 octet Trace ID and MAY have an 8 octet Span ID following it.
 This makes the Trace ID data field either 16 or 24 octets long.

+For responses that need a TRACEID option, the TraceID Data field MUST contain a 16 octet Trace ID and MAY have an 8 octet Span ID following it.

 ## Private use (247 - 254)